PIReTship/bookdata-tools/README.md

 This wires together all of the dependencies, and uses the current state in the database instead of files that might become out-of-sync with the database to track import status.

-The stage name usually, but not always, matches the name of the `.dvc` file.
-Some old stages do not, but please keep the names matching for all new stages going forwards.
+The stage name matches the name of the `.dvc` file.

 The reason for this somewhat bizarre layoutis that if we just wrote the output files, and the database was reloaded or corrupted, the DVC status-checking logic would not be ableto keep track of it.
 This